folio-org/mod-data-export-spring/README.md

 #### Short overview
 Before running scheduled task(job) there is check, that module is registered for the Okapi tenant.

 Tenant information need to define DB schema for storing information about Job and etc.

-In the post tenant API controller specific user (data-export-system-user) is created for running scheduled export tasks.
+In the post tenant API controller specific user (`data-export-system-user`) is created for running scheduled export tasks.
+Permissions are defined in `src/main/resources/permissions/system-user-permissions.csv`.

 Also Okapi headers, system user, tenant information are stored in memory in a FolioExecutionContext.

 ### Issue tracker